Celebrity Sports Fans Who Love Showing Support for Their Teams

 8. Bradley Cooper – Philadelphia Eagles

-Bradley Cooper hit the jackpot for more than one reason when he landed a star role in Silver Linings Playbook.
+Bradley Cooper hit the jackpot for more than one reason when he landed a starring role alongside Jennifer Lawrence in Silver Linings Playbook.

 Not did the romantic comedy-drama win an array of awards, Cooper was actually born and raised in the film’s setting – Philadelphia.